-14.1.2.1 The expected payout for all prize categories shall consist of up to forty-nine and nine hundred thirty-two thousandths percent (49.598%) of each drawing period's sales, including any specific statutorily mandated tax of a Selling Lottery to be included in the price of a lottery ticket.
+15.1.2.1 The expected payout for all prize categories shall consist of up to forty-nine and five hundred ninety-eight thousandths percent (49.598%) of each drawing period's sales, including any specific statutorily mandated tax of a Selling Lottery to be included in the price of a lottery ticket.

-14.1.2.2 An additional sixty-eight thousandths percent (0.402%) of each drawing period's sales, including any specific statutorily mandated tax of a Selling Lottery to be included in the price of a lottery ticket, may be collected and placed in trust in the PPP, for the purpose of paying Power Play prizes.
+15.1.2.2 An additional four-hundred and two thousandths percent (0.402%) of each drawing period's sales, including any specific statutorily mandated tax of a Selling Lottery to be included in the price of a lottery ticket, may be collected and placed in trust in the MPP, for the purpose of paying All Star Bonus Multiplier prizes.

-14.1.3 The prize payout percentage per draw may vary.
+15.1.3 The prize payout percentage per draw may vary.
 The MPP shall be carried forward to subsequent draws if all or a portion of it is not needed to pay the set prizes awarded in the current draw and held in the MPP.